-3. The Master Program
+3. The master's programme

-Content and qualifications of the program are conveyed through modules.
+Content and qualifications of the programme is conveyed through modules.
 A module is a teaching and learning unit, which is characterized by input and output qualifications, content, teaching and learning forms, the standard workload and the performance assessment.
 The modules are completed in the form of one or more courses with related content.